betterplace/fe-technical-challenge-paypal/README.md

     *Answer*: ...

+### Additional notes

-Note: The component uses [PayPal SDK](https://developer.paypal.com/docs/business/javascript-sdk/javascript-sdk-reference/).
+- The component uses [PayPal SDK](https://developer.paypal.com/docs/business/javascript-sdk/javascript-sdk-reference/).
 Keep in mind that due to the mock returning a fake value, `onAccept` will never be executed in this demo and the expected result is the SDK failing with `500` while trying to call `https://www.sandbox.paypal.com/smart/api/payment/fake_paypal_token/ectoken`

-The component also utilises [formik](https://formik.org/) as form/state management library.
+- The component also utilises [formik](https://formik.org/) as form/state management library.

+## Submit your solution

+You can provide your solution either

+- as a zipped file containing the code or
+- as a link to a fork of this repository.